SolaceDev/solace-dev-tutorials/src/pages/tutorials/java-mqtt-paho/request-reply.md

 mqttClient.setCallback(new MqttCallback() {
     public void messageArrived(String topic, MqttMessage message) throws Exception {
         // If the topic is "$SYS/client/reply-to" then set our replyToTopic
-        // to with the contents of the message payload received if (topic != null && topic.equals("$SYS/client/reply-to")) {
+        // with the contents of the message payload received if (topic != null && topic.equals("$SYS/client/reply-to")) {
             replyToTopic = new String(message.getPayload());
         } else {